rhysjj111/haulage_assist/README.md

 - The colour pallet was found on: https://www.canva.com/learn/website-color-schemes/
 - A helpful article on [Stack overflow](https://stackoverflow.com/questions/19216334/python-give-start-and-end-of-week-data-from-a-given-date) gave me the solution to finding the start and end date of the week from a given date.
 - [SQLAlchemy docs](https://docs.sqlalchemy.org/en/20) were used a lot to determine how to query the database via ORM.
+- This [Stack overflow](https://www.tutorialspoint.com/how-to-check-an-element-with-specific-id-exist-using-javascript) explained how to check an element for a particular Id, which I had needed for the Javascript to only show Mondays on the wages calculator datepicker.
+- [Stack overflow](https://stackoverflow.com/questions/51205600/datepicker-materializecss-disabled-days-function) This article explained how to use the disable days funtion of the Materialize datepicker.